Skip to main content

 Layer members are designed to support the creation of new layers or layer sub-classing and are NOT intended to be used by applications.

-context (Object)
+context (object)

 The context object stores information that are shared by all layers.

-state (Object)
+state (object)

 The state object allows a layer to store persistent information cross rendering cycles.

-props (Object)
+props (object)

 Properties of this layer.

-isLoaded
+isLoaded (boolean)

 true if all asynchronous assets are loaded.